dawn-network/dartsteem/README.md

-#Steem Swagger Client for Dart
+#  Swagger Client for Dart

 Anyone can make one of thse for themselves, since @good-karma built a swagger API for steemd.
 Of course, steemd itself should really have an inbuilt swagger API, but if others want to go on a-questing without ne, who am I to stop them?